 Alfama (pronounced al-fa-ma) is Lisbon’s Moorish district: a medina-like neighbourhood of narrow and maze-like streets at the foot of the city’s medieval castle, known as Castelo de São Jorge.

 Alfama comes from the Arabic name al-hammâ, which means “City of the Baths”.
-It is the oldest and one of the most typical neighbourhoods in Lisbon.
+It is Lisbon’s oldest neighbourhood, and one of the most typical.

-During the Moorish occupation (711-1147), Alfama was the city of Lisbon, progressively spreading to the Baixa.
-It was inhabited by fishermen and the lower classes.
-Most buildings survived the 1755 earthquake, unlike those in the Baixa district.
+During the Moorish occupation (711-1147), Alfama was actually the city of Lisbon, progressively spreading to the Baixa over the years.
+It was traditionally inhabited by fishermen and the lower classes.
+Curiously, many buildings in Alfama survived the 1755 earthquake, unlike those in the Baixa district.

-Alfama is well known for its fado restaurants.
-The song, inscribed on UNESCO’s list of the Intangible Cultural Heritage of Humanity, is said to have be born here.
-If you visit Lisbon in June, don’t miss the famous arraiais (street parties) during the Feast of St Anthony.
+Today, Alfama is a popular tourist area, well known for its fado restaurants.
+The song, inscribed on UNESCO’s list of Intangible Cultural Heritage of Humanity, is said to have be born here.
+Alfama is also the epicentre of Lisbon’s festivities.
+If you visit in June, don’t miss the famous arraiais (street parties) during the Feast of St Anthony.

 - The Sé (Lisbon’s Cathedral)

 - Miradouro de Santa Luzia (Viewpoint)